microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaUserExtension.md

 ```

 ## Description
-the Remove-EntraBetaUserExtension cmdlet removes a user extension from Azure Active Directory (AD).
+The Remove-EntraBetaUserExtension cmdlet removes a user extension from Azure Active Directory (AD).

 ## Examples